GlobalEcologyFlinders/birdnetRpredict/README.md

-# Pipeline for analysing audio files for bird identification using BirdNET
+# Pipeline for analysing audio files for bird identification using <a href="https://birdnet.cornell.edu">BirdNET</a>

 In partnership with the <a href="http://ngarrindjeri.com.au/">Ngarrindjeri Aboriginal Corporation</a> and the Raukkan Rangers, Flinders University (<a href="http://globalecologyflinders.com/">Global Ecology Laboratory</a>) under the auspices of the Australian Research Council <a href="http://ciehf.au">Centre of Excellence for Indigenous and Environmental Histories and Futures</a> (CIEHF) have set up an initial array of 5 passive acoustic recorders to document the change in bird diversity in recently restored wetlands within the <a href="https://www.environment.sa.gov.au/topics/water-and-river-murray/projects-plans-security-and-legislation/water-projects/coorong/current-projects/on-ground-works/ogw-teringie">Teringie Wetlands</a> complex in South Australia.
 We are comparing these records to existing wetland complexes and control saltponds devoid of most birdlife (control).
 These data belong to the Ngarrindjeri Nation.